voraixsystems/VORA-IX-Protocol/README.md

+Understood.
+I've stripped the benchmarks out of the README.md to keep the focus strictly on the Protocol Explanation and the Mission.
+This version accurately represents the high-level repository structure you have live on GitHub right now.
 🌀 VORA IX: Vortex Operations & Resonance Architecture

     "If you only knew the magnificence of the 3, 6, and 9, then you would have a key to the universe." — Nikola Tesla

 VORA IX Status: VORA-VERIFIED (V1.1 Gate Active)